-CAMP - Any parcel on which are located living quarters or structures for recreational or educational purposes and accommodating, for profit or under philanthropic or charitable auspices, five or more children under 18 years of age.

-CAMPGROUND - Any parcel used by campers for transient occupancy by tents, camping trailers, recreational vehicles, or similar device.

-CAMPSITE - The space reserved for a single tent, camping trailer, recreational vehicle, or similar device.

-CAMPING TRAILER - A structure standing on wheels, towed or hauled by another vehicle and used for short term human occupancy on camping trips, vacations and similar or analogous activities.

-CELLAR - See "Story-Related Terms".

-CGS - The General Statutes of the State of Connecticut, as may be amended.

-CHANGE OF USE - Any proposed use that differs from the existing use of a structure or lot.

-CLEAR CUTTING - The harvest of timber in a fashion that, within a given area, removes all trees of two inch diameter or greater measured at a height of four feet (4') from the average ground surface.

-CLUB - The use of land, including structures, by an organization for recreational, social, fraternal, patriotic, political, or benevolent purposes.

-COMMERCIAL - Related to business or activity engaged in for profit.

-COMMISSION - The Planning and Zoning Commission of the Town of Kent, Connecticut.

-COMMUNITY CENTER - A structure occupied by a public or not-for-profit private organization or group for recreational, social or civic purposes, and containing no dwelling units, sleeping accommodations, or public merchandising facilities.

-CONSERVATION SUBDIVISION - See "Subdivision-Related Terms".

-CONVALESCENT HOME - An establishment other than a hospital where three or more persons suffering from, or afflicted with, or convalescing from, any disease, condition or ailment are kept, boarded or housed for remuneration.

-CONVENTIONAL SUBDIVISION - See "Subdivision -Related Terms".

-CUL-DE-SAC - A dead-end street ending in a circular turnaround.

-CURB CUT - The opening along the curb line of a street where vehicles may enter or leave the roadway.
+- CAMP Any parcel of land on which are located non-winterized living quarters or structures for recreational or educational purposes and accommodating, for profit or under philanthropic or charitable auspices, five or more people as campers . - CAMP, YOUTH A camp for children under 18 years of age operated primarily during school vacations or on weekends and which is regulated and licensed in accordance with CGS Chapter 368r (CGS Section 19a-420 et seq). - CAMP / RESORT A camp which is not a youth camp as defined in these Regulations.". - CAMPGROUND Any parcel used by campers for transient occupancy by tents, camping trailers, recreational vehicles, or similar device. - CAMPSITE The space reserved for a single tent, camping trailer, recreational vehicle, or similar device. - CAMPING TRAILER A structure standing on wheels, towed or hauled by another vehicle and used for short term human occupancy on camping trips, vacations and similar or analogous activities. - CELLAR See "Story-Related Terms". - CGS The General Statutes of the State of Connecticut, as may be amended. - CHANGE OF USE Any proposed use that differs from the existing use of a structure or lot. - CLEAR CUTTING The harvest of timber in a fashion that, within a given area, removes all trees of two inch diameter or greater measured at a height of four feet (4') from the average ground surface. - CLUB The use of land, including structures, by an organization for recreational, social, fraternal, patriotic, political, or benevolent purposes. - COMMERCIAL Related to business or activity engaged in for profit. - COMMISSION The Planning and Zoning Commission of the Town of Kent, Connecticut. - COMMUNITY CENTER A structure occupied by a public or not-for-profit private organization or group for recreational, social or civic purposes, and containing no dwelling units, sleeping accommodations, or public merchandising facilities. - CONSERVATION SUBDIVISION See "Subdivision-Related Terms". - CONVALESCENT HOME An establishment other than a hospital where three or more persons suffering from, or afflicted with, or convalescing from, any disease, condition or ailment are kept, boarded or housed for remuneration. - CONVENTIONAL SUBDIVISION See "Subdivision -Related Terms". - CUL-DE-SAC A dead-end street ending in a circular turnaround. - CURB CUT The opening along the curb line of a street where vehicles may enter or leave the roadway.